Confidence, Arrogance, and Pride in Their Sin

 “But the cry of this age is that God is merciful, that God is love.
 Yes, who said he was not?
 But remember, it is equally true God is just, severely and inflexibly just.”

-Our Engaging Truth Conferences equip students with the truth of God’s Word to recognize and respond to the lies of our culture.
-Join us for our next conference in October at Ridgecrest where we'll tackle many of the issues students struggle with today.
+Our Engaging Truth Conferences and Arise Camps equip students with the truth of God’s Word to recognize and respond to the lies of our culture.
+Head over to our event page to see when the next event is happening.